TodayTix/tt-react-calendar/README.md

 -----|------|-------------
 `className` | string | Class name for the calendar's container element `dayAbbrevs` | Array.&lt;string&gt; | Array of day names, starting with Sunday.
 Defaults to `['Su', 'M', 'T', 'W', 'Th', 'F', 'Sa']`.
-`dayHeaderStyle` | Enum | Determines where the day column headers are rendered.
+`dayHeaderClassName` | string | Class name for the day header container element `dayHeaderStyle` | Enum | Determines where the day column headers are rendered.
 Can be one of `Calendar.DayHeaderStyles.InFirstMonth` (the default), `Calendar.DayHeaderStyles.AboveFirstMonth`, or `Calendar.DayHeaderStyles.InEveryMonth`
 `firstRenderedDay` | _varied_ | The first date that will be rendered as part of the calendar.
 Can be any type that [moment's constructor](http://momentjs.com/docs/#/parsing/) supports.
 `lastRenderedDay` | _varied_ | The last date that will be rendered as part of the calendar.
 Can be any type that [moment's constructor](http://momentjs.com/docs/#/parsing/) supports.